w3c/wai-curricula/content/developing-accessible-content.md

 Its aims are to:

 * Explain some key terms of accessibility from a developers' perspective.
-* Provide guidance about making several web components accessible for:
+* Provide markup and code-based solutions to include accessibility in:
+  * Page structure.
-  * Keyboard-only users.
+  * Navigation.
-  * Users with visual disabilities.
+  * Images and graphics.
-  * High contrast users.
+  * Tables.
-  * Users with motor disabilities.
-  * Users with hearing disabilities.
-  * Users with cognitive disabilities.
-  * Older people.
+  * Forms.

 ## Prerequisites for Students